rails/rails/guides/source/action_view_overview.md

 ### Templates

 Action View templates can be written in several ways.
-If the template file has a <tt>.erb</tt> extension then it uses a mixture of ERB (included in Ruby) and HTML.
-If the template file has a <tt>.builder</tt> extension then a fresh instance of <tt>Builder::XmlMarkup</tt> library is used.
+If the template file has a `.erb` extension then it uses a mixture of ERB (included in Ruby) and HTML.
+If the template file has a `.builder` extension then a fresh instance of `Builder::XmlMarkup` library is used.

 Rails supports multiple template systems and uses a file extension to distinguish amongst them.
-For example, an HTML file using the ERB template system will have <tt>.html.erb</tt> as a file extension.
+For example, an HTML file using the ERB template system will have `.html.erb` as a file extension.

 #### ERB